rlauer6/doc-converter/README.md

 ```

-You should see some output put that look something:
+You should see some output put that looks something:

 ```
 {